 Of note, defects in the workings of the Wnt pathway are implicated in numerous diseases and medical conditions.
 Therefore, there are numerous scientists around the world who are studying this important subject matter for non-alopecia related reasons.

 - By far the most well known company that is currently working on a topical hair loss drug via activating the Wnt pathway is Samumed.
-We are eagerly awaiting their publication of final Phase II clinical trial results and subsequent commencement of Phase III trials.
-The company’s pipeline page’s bar for the SM04554 hair loss product did move forward a bit recently per one commentator.
+We eagerly await their publication of final Phase II clinical trial results and subsequent commencement of Phase III trials.
 I am on Samumed’s mailing list, but have received no recent updates.
 I am hoping it will happen any day now.
 Update: In 2021, Samumed (which became Biosplice) ended its work on the hair loss product.
 A massive disappointment.

 - In my last post, I mentioned that Dr. Antonella Tosti is presenting a paper titled “A new topical Wnt/beta-catenin activator in the treatment of men with male pattern hair loss”.
 I wondered what topical this would be, and commentator “Bob Ross’s Hair” hypothesized that it is methyl vanillate based on this study from 2016 in which Dr. Tosti is a co-author.

 - Related to the above, Dr. John Cole’s staff recently wrote a blog post on their new WNT Act product for sale in the US.
 This product contains methyl vanillate.
 Dr. Cole has collaborated with Dr. Tosti many times in the past and mentioned this in his interview on this blog.
 It seems like the Deltacrin WNT product sold in Italy is the exact same thing as the WNT Act product being sold in the US.
 On the US product’s Amazon page, they claim a 7% increase in hair density and a 10% increase in hair diameter.